fntechgit/fnEvent/src/pages/custom-pages/about-the-event.md

 title: 2022 OCP GLOBAL SUMMIT
 userRequirement: NONE
 ---
+<br>*The 2022 OCP Global Summit is an in-person event only.
+All sessions will be recorded and posted to the OCP website post event.*

-<br>The **Open Compute Project (OCP) Summit** is the largest gathering of technologists looking to apply the benefits of open source and open collaboration to hardware and software, and rapidly increase the pace of innovation in, near and around the data center and beyond.
+The **Open Compute Project (OCP) Summit** is the largest gathering of technologists looking to apply the benefits of open source and open collaboration to hardware and software, and rapidly increase the pace of innovation in, near and around the data center and beyond.
 The in-person event is held twice each year - in the Spring the OCP Regional Summit is held in Europe, with a specific focus on the challenges and solutions unique to that region of the globe; while the OCP Global Summit is our largest, held in the Fall each year in San Jose, California.

 **2022 Summit Theme** \
 ***Empowering Open*** is the theme for the 2022 Global Summit.
 The world’s most innovative organizations - from hyperscalers to colo-facilities to enterprise to government - have realized the benefits of openly researching, developing, testing, deploying, and sharing technologies through collaboration.

 The Open Compute Project has followed the advice of the late Robert Noyce, inventor of the integrated circuit, and INTEL founder, “Don’t be encumbered by history, just go out and do something wonderful.”
 This year we want to celebrate and recognize the accomplishments of our **Empowered Open** Community that is already doing something wonderful!
 Lots of things:

 * When chilled air no longer can cool, we shift to liquid.
 * When electrons are too slow, we embrace light.